pftnhr/yellow-linkpreview/README.md

 ### Appearance

-You can influence the appearance of the paragraph by adapting the file `system/extensions/linkpreview.css` to your needs.
+You can influence the appearance of the paragraph by adapting the [stylesheet](#stylesheets) to your needs.

 ## Examples